ICOS-Carbon-Portal/pylib/docs/faq.md

+#
-Things, which have popped up while using this library, and might be of interest
+Things, which have popped up while using this library, and might be of interest.

-## Q&A
-### Q1:
-The new meta data available in a digital object has many nested dictionaries.
-Can I print all the keys to get an overview of what information is available?<br>
+## How can I get an overview of a digital object's metadata?
-A: You can use the following code, to print all keys from a nested dictionary.
+You can use the following code, to print all keys from a nested dictionary.
 The example extracts the station information associated with the data object.
-This information is a 'subset' from the metadata `do.meta['specificInfo']['acquisition']['station']` or,  yielding the same information, through the convenience property: `do.station`.
+This information is a 'subset' from the metadata `do.meta['specificInfo']['acquisition']['station']` or, yielding the same information, through the convenience property:
+`do.station`.

     from icoscp.cpb.dobj import Dobj

-	do = Dobj('j7-Lxlln8_ysi4DEV8qine_v')
+	dobj = Dobj('j7-Lxlln8_ysi4DEV8qine_v')

 	def get_keys(dictionary):
 		result = []